Ariosa v. Sequenom: Commentary

 Sue Nym, a pseudonymous biotech blogger, deplores the state of patent-eligibility jurisprudence: "Seemingly every new court decision addressing subject matter eligibility under 35 U.S.C. § 101 progressively weakens the patent system, especially in the life sciences.
 And each case seems to present a new low in terms of the depth and quality of analysis."
 She sees a common thread in these decisions, typified in Ariosa v.
 Sequenom – judicial hostility to patents:

 Biotech blogger Courtenay Brinckerhoff considers Judge Dyk's proposals to allow claims to what is actually reduced to practice and no more hopeful prophesies.
 She questions whether patents limited to what inventors actually reduce to practice and disclose in their patent applications would "adequately promote the fundamental policies underlying the patent system," and she asks:

 If not, she says, Dyk's test would just be too complicated and would discourage innovation.

 Patent Publius, associated in an undisclosed manner with George Mason University Law School, asserts:

 Publius complains further that the Federal Circuit fails to address Sequenom's central argument: "The claimed method is a new process of detecting cffDNA by devising a novel sample source from which to extract it, namely, maternal plasma or serum.
 The application and adaptation of known techniques in this inventive way to a newly-discovered sample source is not conventional."

 He concludes with a warning of still worse things to come:

 Jason Rantanan applauds Judge Dyk's concurring opinion on denial of rehearing.
 According to Professor Rantanon, the Dyk opinion "hits the nail on the head" by "framing the patent eligible subject matter issue as an issue of claim breadth."
 Rantanon agrees with Dyk that "Section 112(a) doesn't do an adequate job, by itself, of limiting claim breadth," so that it is necessary, as Dyk does, to "articulate a conceptually coherent approach to patentable subject matter in the context of discoveries of natural laws, one that allows for valid claims in this space but which still imposes limits on what can be claimed."

+Subsequent developments

+A similar situation - a method for evaluating the patient's risk for a cardiovascular disease," which is "based on the discovery that patients with coronary artery disease (CAD) have significantly greater levels of leukocyte and blood myeloperoxidase (MPO) levels" was found to be non-patentable under Section 101 in Cleveland Clinic Foundation v.
+True Health Diagnostics LLC (Fed.
+Cir.
+2019), because "the claims are directed to the patent-ineligible natural law, that blood MPO levels correlate with risk of atherosclerotic CVD...
+[T]he asserted claims ... recite no other inventive concept.

+Another highly criticized case, where Mayo/Prometheus test was used to deny patent eligibility to a commercially significant invention of identifying organ transplant rejection based on detecting the donor's DNA in the recipient's blood, was 2023 CAFC decision in CareDx and Stanford University v.
+Eurofins Viracor, Inc.